How to backup Azure SQL database

 4. Allowed IP addresses and Allowed Protocols: Select these options based on your need.

-You can able to see below the SAS token that got generated, copy that and copy to a notepad that we are going to use below.
+You can see below the SAS token that got generated, copy that and copy to a notepad that we will use below.

 USE master